VictoriaMetrics/VictoriaMetrics/docs/Cluster-VictoriaMetrics.md

     - `influx/write` and `influx/api/v2/write` - for ingesting data with [InfluxDB line protocol](https://docs.influxdata.com/influxdb/v1.7/write_protocols/line_protocol_tutorial/).
 See [these docs](https://docs.victoriametrics.com/single-server-victoriametrics/#how-to-send-data-from-influxdb-compatible-agents-such-as-telegraf) for details.
     - `newrelic/infra/v2/metrics/events/bulk` - for accepting data from [NewRelic infrastructure agent](https://docs.newrelic.com/docs/infrastructure/install-infrastructure-agent).
 See [these docs](https://docs.victoriametrics.com/#how-to-send-data-from-newrelic-agent) for details.
     - `opentsdb/api/put` - for accepting [OpenTSDB HTTP /api/put requests](http://opentsdb.net/docs/build/html/api_http/put.html).
 This handler is disabled by default.
 It is exposed on a distinct TCP address set via `-opentsdbHTTPListenAddr` command-line flag.
 See [these docs](https://docs.victoriametrics.com/single-server-victoriametrics/#sending-opentsdb-data-via-http-apiput-requests) for details.
+  - Port might not be necessarily be `:8480`, depending on connector type.
+See each doc for details.
+    - `opentsdb` uses `:4242`

 - URLs for [Prometheus querying API](https://prometheus.io/docs/prometheus/latest/querying/api/): `http://<vmselect>:8481/select/<accountID>/prometheus/<suffix>`, where:
   - `<accountID>` is an arbitrary number identifying data namespace for the query (aka tenant)